digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/concepts/lifecycling.rst

 ==========

 The :ref:`Claim Rule <type-daml-finance-interface-lifecycle-rule-claim-claim-29284>` is used to claim lifecycle effects and instruct settlement of the resulting asset movements.
 Each effect specifies a target instrument (and version), and holdings on this instrument (version) are required to claim an effect.
 In our dividend example above, the v1 instrument is the target instrument.
-This serves as proof of ownership such that there is no need for an issuer to take a consistent snapshot of holdings as of a specific date.
+A holding on a v1 instrument serves as proof of ownership such that there is no need for an issuer to take a consistent snapshot of holdings as of a specific date.

 The output of the claim rule is a
 :ref:`Batch <type-daml-finance-interface-settlement-batch-batch-97497>` and a set of